inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Zod schemas have been implemented for all major forms
    - Integration with React Hook Form is functioning correctly
    - Error handling and user feedback are working as expected

+3. **User Interface**
+   - Application uses a consistent light theme throughout
+   - Settings page has been simplified to remove theme selection options
+   - Focus is on clean, professional design with good contrast and readability

 ### Known Issues
 1. **Type Compatibility**